 - There is helpful, directional signage within the Gardens.

-- Face coverings are now mandatory when visiting our shops and recommended for all enclosed spaces.
+- Face coverings are mandatory when visiting our shops, visitor centres and are recommended for all enclosed spaces.
 Please bring a face covering with you.
 Exemptions include children under five and visitors with breathing difficulties or those with disabilities when wearing a face covering might cause distress or communication problems.

 Toilets and other facilities

-The toilets are open including toilet facilities for those with disabilities.
-There are temporary, mobile units at Dawyck available at the entrance to the Garden.
-The accessible toilet is open as usual at Dawyck for those that require to use it.
+At Dawyck, there are temporary, mobile units in place of the regular toilets.
+These are located at the entrance of the Garden.
+The accessible toilet is open as usual for those that require to use it.